DarssiniRamesh/ModernRepo/Readme.md

 **2. Configure PostgreSQL**

 The application connects to a local `postgres-db` container running on `localhost:3020` by default.
-SSL is explicitly disabled for local development with `sslmode=disable` to avoid Postgres startup issues.
-Production deployments should use `sslmode=verify-full` with proper CA certs.
-Environment variables (see `.env.example`) control all connection details:
+- **SSL is strictly disabled for local/dev with `?sslmode=disable` and HikariCP `ssl=false`**.
+- **DO NOT remove `sslmode=disable` from the JDBC URL for local/dev.** This ensures JDBC and HikariCP do not attempt SSL.
+- To force specific SSL settings, use env variables as shown in the provided `.env.example`.

+Example environment variable setup (for local/dev):

 ```
 SPRING_DATASOURCE_HOST=localhost